slowphil/SVG_and_TeXmacs_for_LibreOffice/README.md

 Although LO has a pretty good support for SVG, when you copy a drawing in Inkscape it is disapointingly pasted as a bitmap in LO and it is not even possible to use "paste special" to get the vector format.

-__The purpose of this extension is enable copy-pasting SVG drawings between LO and Inkscape__ (or any other app that handles SVG).
+__The purpose of this extension is to enable copy-pasting SVG drawings between LO and Inkscape__ (or any other app that handles SVG).

 In addition, such SVG support makes it possible to use __GNU [TeXmacs](http://www.texmacs.org)__ as a __fully GUI equation editor__ for LO (TeXmacs' name is trully misleading as *it does **not** require knowing any TeX/LaTeX*).
 Such equations appear as SVG images but they are fully re-editable.